FarooqAbbas/DjangoWebLearning/README.md

 "# DjangoWebLearning"

-4-Url Configuration in Django
+-4-Url Configuration in Django
-5-How to connect Django with mysql database
+-5-How to connect Django with mysql database
+-6 What Are Django Models ?